-Sewer/Stormwater Division provides operation and maintenance of the wastewater treatment plant with Streets Division staff performing maintenance activities for the sewer collection and stormwater drainage systems.
-Division funds are used for upgrading and maintaining the stormwater draining system, the sanitary sewer collection system for delivery to the wastewater treatment plant, and the wastewater treatment plant for safe and convenient disposal of human and manufactured liquid wastes.
+Sewer/Stormwater utility provides operation and maintenance of the wastewater treatment plant with Streets utility staff performing maintenance activities for the sewer collection and stormwater drainage systems.
+Utility funds are used for upgrading and maintaining the stormwater draining system, the sanitary sewer collection system for delivery to the Resource Recovery Facility, and the Resource Recovery Facility for safe and convenient disposal of human and manufactured liquid wastes.

 Sewer system consists of:

 - 55 miles of gravity flow collection piping

 - PVC, Concrete, Clay, Asbestos Cement, Ductile Iron, Cast Iron materials